Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 .
 Another effect

-of this command is that several aliases are defined, which means that
+of this command is that a few helper functions are defined, such as cmsrel

 .